seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Sink in the trial.
 Comes his army on?

 **LUCILIUS**
-They mean this night in Sardis to be quarter’d;
+They mean this night in Sardis to be quarter'd;
 The greater part, the horse in general,
 Are come with Cassius.